News

 Muirhouse Library: Author Events

-Winter was a busy month at Muirhouse Library and North Edinburgh Arts.
-We hosted a series of author events, seeing writers such as Val McDermid, Doug Johnstone, Irvine Welsh, Claire Mitchell, Zoe Venditozzi, Joseph Coelho and Masie Chan bring their creativity, charisma and passion for writing to audiences of Muirhouse and North Edinburgh.
+We had a busy February working with Muirhouse Library and North Edinburgh Arts to host a series of author events with Val McDermid, Doug Johnstone, Irvine Welsh, Claire Mitchell, Zoe Venditozzi, Joseph Coelho and Masie Chan.
 The events spanned across three weeks, evenings, mornings and afternoons, and one of the authors even brought their guitar and sang a few songs – you’ll have to guess who!

 Ratho Library: Intergenerational Storytelling Sessions